spectrocloud/librarium/content/docs/12.5-vertex/00-fips.md

 <br />

 - Palette VerteX uses compiled images directly from Rancher's RKE2 repository.
 Some internal RKE2 components may not be FIPS-compliant.
-Palette displays RKE2 cluster status as FIPS-compliant.
+Palette displays RKE2 as a FIPS-compliant layer.

-- Although K3s is not available as a FIPS-certified distribution, Palette VerteX supports K3s edge clusters.
+- Although K3s is not available as a FIPS-certified distribution, Palette VerteX supports K3s as a Kubernetes distribution for Edge clusters.

 Palette VerteX uses icons to show FIPS compliance status.
 For information about Palette VerteX status icons, review [FIPS Status Icons](/vertex/fips/fips-status-icons).